Here, There, and Everywhere, part 1 // Elise Witt, Khatera Barati, & Meh Sod Paw

 Khatera Barati, originally from Afghanistan, is a GVP alum and a rising sophomore at Georgia State University.

 Meh Sod Paw, was born to Karen/Burmese parents in a refugee camp in Thailand.
-She is a GVP alum, an Agnes Scott College graduate where she received the prestigious Millennium Gates Scholarship, and, in the fall, will enter a graduate program at Colorado State University.
+She is a GVP alum, an Agnes Scott College graduate where she received the prestigious Millennium Gates Scholarship, and, in the fall, will enter a graduate program at the University of Northern Colorado.

 The Choral Commons is a media platform that provides a space for singing communities to realize the liberatory potential of the ensemble as a site of radical imagining.
 We promote equitable artistic and organizational practices that harness the positive social impacts of participatory music making for the common good and confront racism, poverty, ableism, LGBTQ+ discrimination, displacement, and much more.